soraniikou/hosini-negaiwo/README.md

 **For those who want to remember:**
 Record your voice.
 Play it back.
 Or don't — it's enough to have spoken it once, in a place where no one else can hear.

 &nbsp;

- Who this is for

-- People who live responsibly every day and carry a quiet longing they've never voiced
-- Anyone who has felt overwhelmed by admiration for someone else's gift

-&nbsp;